dhs-sc/sc-campaign/README.md

   - The **groups'/individual candidates' IDs** of the _can be anything, as long as there are no repeats_
   - The **groups'/individual candidates' names** _can be anything or even left blank, as long as there are no repeats_
   - The **groups' description** _can be anything or even left blank, as long as there are no repeats_

+---

+### Other resources

+- Read this to learn [how to upload files to Github](https://github.com/dhs-sc/sc-campaign/assets/img/student-data).